 The CWG-Stewardship’s proposed changes are to be implemented after NTIA approval of the IANA Stewardship Transition plan.
 Some changes are ready to be implemented, and others may require further assessment by the ICG as they may affect and be of interest to other communities involved in the IANA Stewardship Transition.
 The CWG-Stewardship has attempted an initial list of elements for implementation as follows:

-Service Levels – throughout the work of the CWG-Stewardship, the group worked closely with ICANN’s IANA department to develop SLEs that were feasible and agreeable to both parties.
+Service Levels: Throughout the work of the CWG-Stewardship, the group worked closely with ICANN’s IANA department to develop SLEs that were feasible and agreeable to both parties.
 These SLEs are ready for implementation.

-IANA Budget – the CWG-Stewardship worked closely with ICANN Finance in developing recommendations for transparent budget processes and itemizations regarding IANA operations.
+IANA Budget: The CWG-Stewardship worked closely with ICANN Finance in developing recommendations for transparent budget processes and itemizations regarding IANA operations.
 These recommendations are ready for implementation.
-There are other recommendations (in particular, the ability for the community to approve/veto the ICANN budget) that have been requested of the CCWG-Accountability as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.
+There are other recommendations (in particular, the ability of the community to approve/veto the ICANN budget) that have been requested of the CCWG-Accountability as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.

-PTI – the CWG-Stewardship worked closely with legal counsel in the reasoning and development of the PTI concept.
-Much research and memoranda were provided to the CWG-Stewardship that may be useful for consideration in implementation.
+PTI: The CWG-Stewardship worked closely with legal counsel in the reasoning and development of the PTI concept.
+Much research and many memoranda were provided to the CWG-Stewardship that may be useful for consideration in implementation.
 At this stage, considering possible interest and modifications pending from the other operational communities, the CWG-Stewardship leaves it to the ICG to determine establishing PTI.
 In the meantime, however, the CWG-Stewardship believes it to be good operational practice to separate the physical infrastructure of IANA operations from ICANN operations.

-ICANN-PTI Contract – the CWG-Stewardship, with assistance from its legal counsel, developed a Term Sheet from which the ICANN-PTI contract can be developed.
-PTI will need to be established before developing this contract.
+ICANN-PTI Contract: The CWG-Stewardship, with assistance from its legal counsel, developed a Term Sheet from which the ICANN-PTI contract can be developed.
+PTI will need to be established before entering into this contract.

-CSC – the CWG-Stewardship has developed a charter for the CSC, which is usually the first step in chartering a working group with ICANN.
+CSC: The CWG-Stewardship has developed a charter for the CSC, which is usually the first step in chartering a working group with ICANN.
 In this sense, the CSC is ready for implementation.
-However, the CSC construct will need to be incorporated into the ICANN Bylaws as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.
-A few elements to consider upon implementation of the CSC/ once established:
+However, the CSC construct will need to be incorporated into the ICANN Bylaws as a fundamental bylaw as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.
+A few elements to consider upon implementation of the CSC, once established:

 What form of consultation is envisioned to take place between ccNSO and GNSO Councils in relation to approving the membership of the CSC?